foogaro/redis-gears-for-caching-patterns/README.md

 ![Write-Behind (Write-back)](images/Write-Behind-AL.png)

+Moving the logic from the application layer to the cache layer.

+This can be done by using standard library API, or by using proprietary caching API provided by the vendor, so whatever works best you use case.

 ![Write-Behind (Write-back)](images/Write-Behind-CL.png)

+More detail in the demo [section](#pattern-write-behind).

 ### Refresh Ahead
 This pattern describes how the data can be updated automatically whenever it's expired.

 ![Refresh-Ahead](images/Refresh-Ahead-CL.png)

+More detail in the demo [section](#pattern-refresh-ahead).

 ### Read Replica
 This pattern describes how the data can be updated automatically from the database to the caching layer.

 ![Read-Replica](images/Read-Replica-CL.png)

+More detail in the demo [section](#pattern-read-replica).

 # The Cache layer
 The caching layer is basically composed by two main components: